+hist, promote, stat, undefunct

+demote

-hist, promote, stat, undefunct Techniques for Selecting Elements on page 10 demote move a version from one stream to a child stream
+move a version from one stream to a child stream

 The demote command transitions a version from being active in the parent stream to being active in a child stream or workspace.
 The most common use of demote is to back out unwanted changes from a given stream yet still retain the changes in a child stream.